Normalized image of a vector by an infinite product of nonnegative matrices: Introduction

 {\bf Acknowledgement. --} {\it We thank several mathematicians for their comments and help.
-Adrien Douady was interested in the study of examples with specific methods.
-Eric Olivier contributes to the applications to the multifractal analysis.
+Adrien Douady was interested to study some examples with specific methods.
+Eric Olivier contributes to the applications of the infinite products of matrices to the multifractal analysis and to the study of the Bernoulli convolutions.
 Various referees and editors give us many information about related subjects.}

-\section{Rank one property, and the sequence $n\mapsto\frac{A_1\cdots A_nc}{\Vert A_1\cdots A_nc\Vert}$}
+\section{Rank one property, and the sequence $\frac{P_nc}{\Vert P_nc\Vert}$}